enstulen/Slidd.it/README.md

 To run the application locally, type `meteor` into the console.
 The application is now running at *localhost:3000*.

 ## Architecture
-Routing with [Flow router](https://github.com/kadirahq/flow-router), unit tests with [Mocha](https://mochajs.org/) and [Jest](https://facebook.github.io/jest/) and snapshot tests with [react-test-renderer](https://www.itdagene.no/frontpage/joblistings) and linting with ESLint 6 using [Airbnb](https://www.npmjs.com/package/eslint-config-airbnb)s rules
+Routing with [Flow router](https://github.com/kadirahq/flow-router), unit tests with [Mocha](https://mochajs.org/) and [Jest](https://facebook.github.io/jest/) and snapshot tests with [react-test-renderer](https://www.itdagene.no/frontpage/joblistings) and linting with ESLint 6 using [Airbnb](https://www.npmjs.com/package/eslint-config-airbnb)s rules.

+#### Note
+Every two minutes a crone job runs on the server, deleting any inactive users and any active lectures without an active user.
+Because of this we have an example class which is always present, regardless of the number of active users.

 ## Testing
 We use two frameworks for testing: